hs6two/tonyjs/README.md

 # tonyjs
-learning angualjs and nodejs in linuxmint
+learning angualjs and nodejs for web developer.